pezkuwichain/pezkuwi-subxt/cli/README.md

 SUBCOMMANDS:
-codegen     Generate runtime API client code from metadata help        Prints this message or the help of the given subcommand(s) metadata    Download metadata from a substrate node, for use with `subxt` codegen
+codegen     Generate runtime API client code from metadata help        Prints this message or the help of the given subcommand(s) metadata    Download metadata from a bizinikiwi node, for use with `subxt` codegen
 ```

 ## Metadata